+Course Learning Outcome (CLO):

-Course Learning Outcomes (CLOs): After the completion of this course, the students will be able to
+After the successful completion of the course the students will be able to:

 - 1. Elucidate the architecture of various types of processors. - 2.
-Foster the ability to write programs using PIC microcontrollers. - 3.
-Write ARM processor based programs. - 4.
-Elucidate the pipeline structures and hazards - 5.
+Write ARM processor based programs. - 3.
+Foster the ability to write programs using PIC microcontrollers. - 4.
 Interface peripherals and develop applications based on PIC/ARM processors